Thursday, October 18, 2012

 - Stormlash Totem is a wicked little thing that buffs the raid for 10 seconds, causing them to pump out some extra nature damage.
 Naturally (har har) this gets slightly buffed through our own mastery.
 Sadly it's on a five minute cooldown and isn't reset through Call of Elements.
 Also, does not stack with other Stormlash Totems.

 - Healing Steam Totem no longer works like the old, static HST.
 This one is a single target SMART heal, which will always try to choose the target with the lowest health.
 Can have its timer reset by the talent Call of Elements.
+May also be improved through the talent Rushing Streams.

 No comments: